lokyoung/vuejs-paginate/README.md

 </paginate>
 ```

-*NOTE*: In vue template, camelCase are kebab-case both supported.
+*NOTE*: In vue template, camelCase and kebab-case are both supported.
 For example, you can either use prop `page-count` or `pageCount`.
 They are leading to the same result.

 So this is also avaliable
 ```html